-In this short tutorial, I show you how to select specific Numpy array elements via boolean matrices.
-You can even use conditions to select elements that fall in a certain range:
+In this short tutorial, I show you how to select specific Numpy array elements via Boolean matrices.
+A feature called conditional indexing or selective indexing.

 import numpy as np A = np.array([[1,2,3], [4,5,6], [1,2,3]]) print(A[A > 3]) # [4 5 6]